MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **account_switcher_action_type** - This action type tracks if the user used the account switcher either in simply discovery or if they decided to switch the account

+- **action** - the type of action that was performed for search.
+This identifies if a search has been started, in occurring, or ended and what actions were happening during the search, for example, was the mic used.
+This is instrumental in ensuring accurate and helpful searches.
+-
 - **action_type** - The type of action that was performed for search.
 This identifies if a search has been started, in occurring, or ended and what actions were happening during the search, for example, was the mic used.
-This is instrumental in ensuring accurate and helpful searches.
+This is instrumental in ensuring accurate and helpful searches. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **conversation_id** - Unique ID for every search session (for example, every time the user enters the search box)